wuhaibo/GermanStudy/README.md

 GermanStudy
 ===========

 Software help to learn German.
 It is developed based on WPF, Prism and entity framework.

-In the future, a silverlight version will be developed.
+A webservice will be considered in the future.